Next Start

 • Module 3: This set covers the different service technologies for ATVs and side-by-sides, along with snowmobiles.

-• Module 4: The final module of the elective covers personal watercraft service technology and generator service technology.
+• Module 4: The final module of the program covers personal watercraft service technology and generator service technology.

 Eligible students can choose to enroll in the YamaPro program, which is offered at two MMI campuses.
-There are several benefits for those who complete the elective, including:
+There are several benefits for those who complete the manufacturer-specific training, including:

 • Becoming certified: One of the biggest benefits to enrolling in specialized training is the opportunity to earn specific certifications.
-YamaPro students can earn Yamaha Bronze and YTA silver certifications levels.
+YamaPro students can earn Yamaha Bronze and YTA Silver certification levels.

 • Vehicle variety: Not only does the program cover motorcycles, students also get the chance to work on other Yamaha machines, like generators, side-by-sides, ATVs, watercraft and snowmobiles.